Windows Multiple Disabled Users Failed To Authenticate Wth Kerberos

-The following analytic identifies one source endpoint failing to authenticate with multiple disabled domain users using the Kerberos protocol.
+The following analytic identifies one source endpoint failing to authenticate with 30 unique disabled domain users using the Kerberos protocol within 5 minutes.
 This behavior could represent an adversary performing a Password Spraying attack against an Active Directory environment using Kerberos to obtain initial access or elevate privileges.
+Active Directory environments can be very different depending on the organization.
+Users should test this detection and customize the arbitrary threshold when needed.
 As attackers progress in a breach, mistakes will be made.
 In certain scenarios, adversaries may execute a password spraying attack against disabled users.
 Event 4768 is generated every time the Key Distribution Center issues a Kerberos Ticket Granting Ticket (TGT).
 Failure code

 0x12 stands for

 clients credentials have been revoked (account disabled, expired or locked out).

 This logic can be used for real time security monitoring as well as threat hunting exercises.
 This detection will only trigger on domain controllers, not on member servers or workstations.